 We next determine which characteristics of counties are associated with increases or decreases in each aggregate type of crime (violent and property crime) for counties.
 We do this by regressing the predicted change in crime rates as a function of a list of demographic and economic variables for the county.
 The economic variables, all measured per capita, are personal income, unemployment insurance, and retirement payments per person over 65.
 We also include (predicted) arrest rates and population density.
 We include demographic variables.
 Since most crime is committed by young males, we include the number of males 10-29 years old, and similarly for females.
-We include persons 65 and over, who are perhaps more likely to be victims than perpetrators of crimes.
-Finally, we include per capita measures of number of NRA members in the state and police paycrime from the passage of a law or a smaller increase where the law leads to an increase in crime.
-The sort of analysis developed here could be used to enable policymakers to tailor laws more carefully to particular conditions in a jurisdiction.
-More research in this important roll.
+We include persons 65 and over, who are perhaps more likely to be victims than perpetrators of crimes.7 Finally, we include per capita measures of number of NRA members in the state and police payroll.
 In all cases, we measure the effect of the relevant variable on predicted changes in crime by category of the passage of a concealed-handgun law by county.

-&lt;sup>7 Experiments with other specifications indicate that this specification provides most of the useful information in the data and is sufficiently aggregated so that the results are easily interpreted.
+7 Experiments with other specifications indicate that this specification provides most of the useful information in the data and is sufficiently aggregated so that the results are easily interpreted.